Chris Welch (politician): Proviso Township High School Board of Education

 In 2001, Welch was elected to the Proviso Township High School District 209 Board of Education, and later served at the Board's president.
+Welch led the district's efforts to establish the nationally recognized Proviso Math and Science Academy.
 He stepped down from the Board in 2013, upon his election to the House.

 In 2008, the Proviso School Board's former law firm, Odelson & Sterk, which it fired in 2007, sued Welch for allegedly making defamatory comments about the firm on the blog "Proviso Insider", to which Welch was an anonymous contributor.
 The district covered his legal expenses, but questions were raised about whether the firm was targeting Welch for actions taken in his personal capacity, with Board member Theresa Kelly filing a complaint with the regional superintendent of schools about the matter.
 In 2011, Welch sought to have the district pay a $400,000 settlement he reached with the firm, but the District's Financial Oversight Panel blocked this.
 In July 2012, Welch agreed to pay the firm an unknown amount.